chriskrycho/v5.chriskrycho.com/site/journal/2022/Journaling.md

 ![[Work/Tracking/<today's date>]]
 ```

-That handy little [Obsidian embed][embed] correctly reifies the relationship between this day-level journal for *everything* I want to write down in a notes system and the *work log*, which is quite literally just a subset of it.
-There is another subset, which is the deeply personal or emotional.
-I do *not* expect to put that in here; I find paper and pen to be a far more helpful medium for that kind of journaling.
-(At some point in the future, I might try to make that a more daily habit as well.
-One habit at a time, though!)
+That handy little [Obsidian embed][embed] correctly reifies the relationship between this day-level journal for *everything* I want to write down in a notes system and the *work log*, which is quite literally just a subset of it.[^subset] Having a dedicated section for *Notes* is a handy prompt: rare *should* be the day when I don't have anything to put there.
+Even just a quick note on an interesting blog post I read would be *very* valuable to my future self: I read a *lot*, and I often want to go back and find a thing I read in the past, and it has been a perennial struggle to find those kinds of things.

 [embed]: https://help.obsidian.md/How+to/Link+to+blocks